WebAssembly/tool-conventions/Lime.md

 Lime aims for features which do not involve significant new runtime cost or complexity, and can be implemented in mobile devices and other highly constrained environments.

+The name "Lime" was inspired by abbreviating *Li*near *Me*mory, as this series currently lacks wasm-gc and is therefore focused on linear-memory languages.

 ## The configurations

 The following Lime configurations have been defined: